ptribble/jdk-sunos-patches/jdk19/jdk-jdk-19-21/README-sparc.txt

 without making the stack walkable, flushing registers, or setting _last_java_pc.
 This relies on callers doing the right thing, and seems to work.

+A second phase of work was also added.
+This was to remove the backout of 8264868 which fiddled with the headers needed to get Register and RegisterMap.
+This was reverted because it broke the build.
+Unfortunately maintaining it through the upcoming changes in 19+22 (the Loom integration) proved impracticable, so fixing it proved to be necessary.
+The issue you encounter is that Register isn't defined.
+The blunt instrument approach ending up being to add "asm/register.hpp" to precompiled.hpp, ensuring it gets included early enough to be useful.
+(The way a lot of the cpu etc headers work is that they're included by the main files, sometimes even in the middle or the end, so you can't fix it locally because it's too late.)
+This also required adding "register_sparc.hpp" to vm_version_sparc.hpp.

+Another interesting issue that this flagged was that the FFI integration didn't exist at all for sparc.
+It's unclear why this didn't break the build earlier.
+This required 4 shim files to be added foreign_globals_sparc.cpp foreign_globals_sparc.hpp universalNativeInvoker_sparc.cpp universalUpcallHandle_sparc.cpp which call Unimplemented(), just like s390.